StemVibrations/STEM/docs/tutorial4.rst

 In case that irregularities are not required, the `irr_parameters` key must be omitted.
 More information about the irregularity parameters can be found in :ref:`irregularities_track`.

-The static initialisation of the train is done by setting the `static_initialisation` parameter to True in the `uvec_parameters` dictionary, and the train velocity is set to zero, so that the train does not move during the static initialisation stage.
+The static initialisation of the train is done by setting the `static_vehicle_calculation` parameter to True in the `uvec_parameters` dictionary, and the train velocity is set to zero, so that the train does not move during the static initialisation stage.